Skip to main content

 EV Charging Troubleshooting Guide

 You pull up to a charger, plug in, and nothing happens.
 Or it starts charging and then stops.
-It happens to every EV driver eventually.
+Or an error code appears that means nothing to you.
+It happens to every EV driver eventually, and it is rarely the car's fault.
+Most problems are caused by the charger, the payment system, or something simple like a loose connector.
 Here is what to check and what to do next.

 Share